borg286/sevtech/README.md

 * If you got a Tinker's stone hammer, you can speed up mining Hematite by placing cobble and mining that.![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_9.png)

 * You can melt iron by reconfiguring your melter to be heated by a Seared Gauge.
+Seared tank won't work with porcelain melter, material type must match.
 Note the automation section above to automate the faucet.

 ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_10.png)![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_11.png)